Immerse yourself in nature and work up a sweat at hiking trails and parks across Singapore.

 9. Clementi Forest

 Ready to explore the undiscovered?
 Head to this untouched forest for lush greenery, open valleys, thick foliage, old train tracks and proper Jurassic Park vibes.
 Don’t forget to put on hiking gear to get you through certain steep or slippery parts.
-There aren’t any official trails for now, so adventurers can mark your own path across the mud or follow the ones left behind by other hikers.
+There aren’t any official trails for now, so adventurers can mark their own path across the mud or follow the ones left behind by other hikers.
 But fret not, there are plans for two nature trails to run through Clementi Forest from 2023 onwards.
 One will connect the Rail Corridor to a park in the works at Dover Forest, while the other will run along a portion of the former Jurong Railway Line.

 10. Keppel Hill Reservoir

 Care to venture off the beaten track?
 Purists wouldn’t call this a ‘hike’ but if you’re actively seeking spooky abandoned scenes, the Keppel Hill Reservoir trail might float your boat.
 Head out to this forgotten reservoir with a dark past.
 Apparently, it was abandoned in the 50s after three drownings and only rediscovered in 2014.
 Grab your friends and walk past the old reservoir, spooky diving board, a solitary tombstone and empty roads.
 Don’t forget to dress in proper gear as the roads and pathways are green and dense.

 Keppel Hill Reservoir